A 4.5 to 5.5 mile low level walk around the delightful Glenvale area of the Lomonds.

 At the point where the new path crosses over the burn you have the choice of crossing over to do a 4.5 mile walk or stay on the same side and follow an old unsurfaced path further up into the glen for a 5.5 mile walk.
 If you choose the latter you will walk past John Knox’s Pulpit.
 There has been some rockfall in this area in recent years and the path was closed for a while, so be careful.
 When you reach the top of the glen you can cross over the burn onto the new path on the other side.
 Descend back the way you came but on the opposite side of the burn until you come to river crossing you saw earlier.

 From the river crossing turn back towards the road for a short while walking north west.
-Climb over a gate into a field.
+Go through a gate into a field.
 Once in the field you should be able to pick up a grassy track leading south west and then south as it passes through other fields.
 Look out for a sheep fank on your right hand side and a communications mast in a field.
 Please note that there are often sheep in these fields.

 View / download this route on Viewranger.